 Birds are part of every language and there are many colorful and creative bird sayings that are commonly used and popularly recognized by birders and non-birders alike.
 Understanding these idioms can help birders appreciate just how much birds are part of different cultures and what different bird references can mean in different contexts.
 But how many bird idioms actually relate accurately to the real wild birds they mention?

 What Is an Idiom?

 An idiom is a figurative expression that describes a situation in a creative or colorful way, rather than with literal, dryly factual descriptions.
 Idioms are often catchy phrases that are easily remembered and commonly understood, and they can be used in a variety of contexts depending on the tone of voice or the situation they describe.
-There are many bird-related idioms in different languages, and studying those bird references can help birders learn even more about the birds each expression uses.
+There are many bird-related idioms in different languages, and studying those bird references can help birders learn even more about the birds used in each expression.

 Top 20 Bird Idioms